thorimur/mathematica-garden/README.md

 ### Packages

+* TemplatePackage – A template package!
+Use it to grow new packages.
 * Caffeinate – Wrap long computations in `Caffeinate` to keep your computer awake for their duration.
 (Likely only works on Unix systems with a standard shell.)
 * IMDb – Code to scrape the IMDb site for episode-length stats on TV shows.
 Proof of concept only—do not use, or IMDb will be upset with you.